Resources

 Suicide

-making suicide the 2nd leading cause of death for individuals 10-34 years of age
+Suicide was the 2nd leading cause of death among individuals between 10 and 34 years of age

 Mental Health